 Though Constable Alain Lamare was the man that the gendarme was looking for, it would be months before anyone realized it.
 Through a movie-like series of events, simple search methods would fall by the wayside and the most basic of details would go unchecked.
 It wasn’t until a year after the first attack that the first clue would be noticed.

 Alain Lamare was good at what he did.
 His training as a military man before joining the police gave him a highly honed skill set.
 His job as a constable gave him access to information and a certain amount of unspoken immunity.
 He kept ahead of his crimes by simply getting to the scene before anyone else.

 To his fellow detectives, he simply appeared an overzealous young constable, determined to solve crimes before his peers.
 In reality, he was covering them up.

-The car from which Karine had been shot was reported stolen, that much everyone knew.
+The car from which Karine had been shot was reported stolen.
 Lamare had hidden it in a lot not far from the scene and when he heard that the detectives were looking for it, went back and loaded it with explosives.
 When the detectives found it and opened the door, it exploded, effectively ruining all trace evidence.
 He would do the same to several more vehicles he used, even opening the door of one of them himself to make it look like he had no idea.

 In the months following Karine’s attack, two more women found themselves victims as well.
 Unfortunately, none of them had recognized their attacker and went on to incorrectly identify a different man in a lineup.
 Lamare took this to mean that he was getting away with what he was doing, and at that point chose to escalate.